koutraki/koutraki.github.io/_teaching/2018-spring-teaching-1.md

 date: 2018-01-02
 location: "Karlsruhe, Germany"
 ---
-Guest lecturer for the Machine Learing part of the lecture of spring semenster of 2018.
+Guest lecturer for the Machine Learing part of the lecture of spring semester of 2018.